WS-JSNA/ws-jsna-netlify/_pages/alcohol-health-equity-audit-series.md

 | Mid Sussex | 100,400 | 19,400 | 2,210 | 1,400 |
 | Worthing | 75,300 | 14,400 | 1,600 | 1,000 |

+The map below shows estimated numbers of people in the increasing risk (score of 8 or more) on the audit category by ward across West Sussex.
+Because these are prevalence assumptions applied to the demographics of each area, larger numbers of increasing risk drinkers largely correlate to areas that have larger populations.
+This information provides a visual representation of the areas where we might reasonably expect to see the most need.

+{% include htmlwidget_map html_path="/assets/htmlwidgets/alcohol-hea-increasing-risk/" %}

 ## Downloads
 - [1.1 Short Read HEA - HEA series December 2023 (PDF, 349Kb)](/assets/pdf/alcohol-hea-series/1.1 Short Read HEA - HEA series.pdf)
 - [1.2 Alcohol consumption and estimated need - HEA series December 2023 (PDF, 3.28Mb)](/assets/pdf/alcohol-hea-series/1.2 Alcohol consumption and estimated need - HEA series.pdf)